Peer Review and Publication Ethics

 • Scientific and technical papers' publication is free of charge.

-• By submitting a manuscript, the author(s) declares that the manuscript is their own, original work and that it has neither been published previously nor is currently being considered for publication elsewhere.
+• By submitting a manuscript, the author(s) declares that the manuscript presents their original work and that it has neither been published previously nor is currently being considered for publication elsewhere.

 • Authors should cite publications that have been influential in determining the nature of the reported work.